-Credit default swap (CDS) prices have followed an upward trend throughout the year, indicating higher credit risk.
-They have been boosted by the war in Ukraine, increasing economic and political uncertainty and a weaker global and UK outlook, but remain well below the levels seen at the beginning of the Covid-19 pandemic.
+Credit Default Swap (CDS) prices have generally followed an upward trend throughout 2022, indicatingwere volatile during 2023, spiking in March on the back of banking sector contagion concerns following the major events of Silicon Valley Bank becoming insolvent and the takeover of Credit Suisse by UBS.
+After then falling back in Q2 of calendar 2023, in the second half of the year, higher credit risk.
+They have been boosted by the interest rates and inflation, the ongoing war in Ukraine, and now the Middle East, have led to CDS prices increasing economic and political uncertainty and a weaker global and UK outlook, but remain well below the levels seen at the beginning of the Covid-19 pandemicsteadily.

-CDS price volatility has been higher in 2022 compared to 2021 and this year has seen a divergence in prices between ringfenced (retail) and non-ringfenced (investment) banking entities once again.
+On an annual basis, CDS price volatility was higher has so far been lower in 20222023 compared to 2021 and the 2022, but this year has seen more of a divergence in prices between ringfenced (retail) and non-ringfenced (investment) banking entities has emerged once again.

-The weakening economic picture during 2022 led the credit rating agencies to reflect this in their assessment of the outlook for the UK sovereign as well as several local authorities and financial institutions, revising them from to negative from stable.
+The weakening economic picture during 2022 led the credit rating agencies to reflect this in their assessment of the Moody's revised its outlook foron the UK sovereign as well as several local authorities and financial institutions, revising themto stable from to-negative to reflect its view of restored political predictability following the volatility after the 2022 mini-budget.
+Moody's also affirmed the Aa3 rating in recognition of the UK's economic resilience and strong institutional framework.